 This is will widely depend on where you stand on the extrovert/introvert continuum.

 If you are an extrovert, you will thrive spending time with hundreds of people over several days.
 So, enjoy yourself!

 However, if you are an introvert, a 3-day conference can be totally exhausting.
 So, don’t forget to take some breaks from the crowds to replenish your personal batteries – even if this means skipping a session during the day or leaving a social event early.
 If you don’t, you might get into “conference burnout” by the end of the 1st day.

-No matter where and when your next conference takes place (Florida, Connecticut, Chicago, California, etc.), you will freeze in the session rooms.
+No matter where and when your next conference takes place (Milwaukee, New York, Las Vegas, etc.), you will freeze in the session rooms.

 There’s probably a special thermodynamic law for conference spaces stating the AC will always be too strong when it’s least needed.
 As mere mortals attending conferences, there’s nothing we can do to counter this law of the Universe.

 So, bring a sweater or a jacket if you want to focus more on what’s said in the sessions you attend than your body temperature.

 Conference gear: digital or analog?

 Since you’re also going to chase, collect and capture some knowledge, you need a good plan to take notes.
 Whether you go all digital or stay analog is really a question of what works best for you.